Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/migrate.md

 1. Decommission the old standard control plane.

 We recommend this workflow because it gives you the opportunity to review shared entities and avoid conflicts.
-It also decouples any team, dev portal, or identity permissions from the group.
+It also decouples any team, dev portal, or identity permissions from the standard control plane.
 This way, you won't accidentally grant access to the wrong resources to a new group of users.

-Assuming you already have a control plane group and a member control plane, you can export configuration from the old group and apply it to the new one.
+Assuming you already have a control plane group and a member control plane, you can export configuration from the old control plane and apply it to the new one.

 1. Export the configuration of the old control plane via `deck dump`: